"I always wanted to be an artist, whatever that was, like

 other chicks want to be stewardesses.
 I read.
 I painted.
 I thought"

-Over the decades, a number of celebrities have died drug overdose deaths, all of which could have been avoided had they sought help at drug rehabilitation centers before it was too late.
+Over the decades, a number of celebrities have died drug overdose deaths.

 Janis Joplin possesses an innate talent to convey powerful emotion through heart-stomping rock-and-roll singing.
 She led a both a triumphant and tumultuous life.
 Janis Joplin was perhaps the premier blues-influenced singer of the '60s, and certainly one of the biggest female stars of her time.
 Even before her death, Janis Joplin tough blues-mama image only barely covered her vulnerability.
 The publicity concerning Janis Joplin's sex life and problems with alcohol and drugs made her something of a legend.
 Rolling Stone magazine ranked Joplin number 46 on its list of the 100 Greatest Artists of All Time, and number 28 on its 2008 list of 100 Greatest Singers of All Time.